24 Evidence-Based Strategies to Lose Weight Without Strict Dieting

 - 6. Use Visual Cues for Motivation

-- 7. Make Small Swaps at Breakfast and Lunch
+- 7. Make Small Swaps at Meals

 - 8. Lighten Up Your Pizza